Organizational Leadership, Master

 - Project Management - Emphasis

 Are you a mid-career professional?
-Do you have five or more years of professional work experience?
+Do you have three or more years of professional work experience?
 And are you looking to further your career with an advanced degree?
 Our Master of Organizational Leadership degree program might be perfect for you.
 This program is designed to help you learn a set of graduate-level skills that will assist you in achieving your professional goals.
 We offer coursework in administration and in a specialized emphasis area.
 Through the capstone experience, you can individualize your program through analysis of processes, strategies and tactics focused on your current place of employment, or a related industry.

 This degree is designed for mid-career professionals who desire a comprehensive understanding of administration and seek to strengthen and update their administration skills.